CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description that clearly identifies its niche (Gamma CI/CD with GitHub Actions), provides explicit trigger guidance, and answers both what and when.
-The main weakness is that the specific capabilities could be more granular—listing concrete actions like creating workflow YAML files, configuring test matrix, or setting up test reporting would strengthen it.
-The use of second person 'your' is a minor voice issue but the description is otherwise well-structured.
+Its main weakness is that the specific capabilities could be more granular—listing concrete actions like creating workflow YAML files, configuring test matrix, or setting up artifacts would strengthen it.
+The use of second person 'your' is a minor voice issue.

 Suggestions

-Add more specific concrete actions such as 'generate GitHub Actions workflow YAML, configure test matrix, set up test reporting, manage secrets for CI' to improve specificity.
+Add more concrete actions such as 'generate GitHub Actions workflow YAML, configure test matrix, set up test result artifacts' to improve specificity.

-Replace second person 'your build process' with third person phrasing like 'the build process' to match the preferred voice guidelines.
+Replace second person 'your build process' with third person phrasing like 'the build process' to maintain consistent voice.

 DimensionReasoningScore